-Step II: Read the file system structures
+Part II: Read the file system structures (0 points)

-Extend your tool from the previous section to accomplish the following items.
-In general, each item depends on the functionality of the items above it.
+Extend your tool from the previous section to accomplish the following tasks.
+Though this part will not be graded, completing it will help you develop and test the code infrastructure needed to successfully create your tool.
+We recommend not skipping this step.
+In general, each item depends on the functionality of the item before it.

 - Read the ext2 superblock for partition 1.
 This is located at offset 1024 bytes into the partition (not the disk), and is of size 1024 bytes.
 Print out the superblock magic number and verify that it is is correct. - Determine how to translate an inode number into its equivalent sector number.
 To do this you will need to read the correct entry in the inode table-which itself is split across multiple block groups.
 (The first inode in the inode table is inode number 1, not 0.) - Determine how to locate an inode's (and block's) entry in the inode allocation bitmap and block allocation bitmap. - Locate and read the root inode.
 Verify that the inode attributes show that it is a directory inode.
 Verify that this inode is allocated in the inode allocation bitmap. - Read the directory information pointed to by the root inode.
 (Be sure to use struct ext2_dir_entry_2 for this.)
-Determine the directory entry that points to the directory /lions. - Read the inode for the directory /lions and print out the inode number.
+Determine the directory entry that points to the directory /lions. - Read the inode for the directory /lions and determine the inode number.
 This should be inode 4017.
 Verify the attributes of this inode.
 Continue this process until you find the file /lions/tigers/bears/ohmy.txt.

-Print out the inode number of this file - it should be 4021.
-Verify that the data blocks for this file are allocated in the block allocation bitmap.

-- Print out the inode number for the file /oz/tornado/dorothy.
-What is special about this file? - Print out the inode number for the file /oz/tornado/glinda.
+Determine the inode number of this file - it should be 4021.
+Verify that the data blocks for this file are allocated in the block allocation bitmap. - Print out the inode number for the file /oz/tornado/dorothy.
+What is special about this file? - Determine the inode number for the file /oz/tornado/glinda.
 Verify that this file's type is a symbolic link.
-Print out the name of the file this link references.
+What is the name of the file this link references?